 - 1. Receives monthly reports from the following - a.
-Dean of the College of Nursing - b.
-Chair of the Nursing Learning Resources Committee - c.
-Chair of the Nursing Admissions, Progression, Graduation, and Awards Committee - d.
-Chair of the Nursing Faculty Enrichment Committee - e.
-Chair of the Nursing Policy and Handbook Committee - 2.
+Dean of the College of Health Sciences - b.
+Associate Dean of the Anna Vaughn School of Nursing - c.
+Chair of the Undergraduate Admissions, Progression, Graduation, and Awards Committee - d.
+Chair of the Assessment Committee - e.
+Chair of the Faculty Enrichment Committee - f.
+Chair of the Bylaws and Handbook Committee - 2.
 Sets faculty scholarly expectations and requirements, such as research, relevant inquiry, peer-reviewed publications, and creative works - 3.
 Recommends faculty appointments, promotion, and awards to the Provost/Chief Academic Officer - 4.
 Sets faculty service expectations and requirements - 5.
 Coordinates course schedules among departments and approves department-specific course schedules - 6.
 Oversees, in conjunction with the Assistant to the Provost for Academic Excellence and Institutional Effectiveness, departmental program compliance with appropriate federal regulations, accrediting standards, and other quality control measures - 7.
 Establishes standards for admission, progression, and graduation of undergraduate Nursing students - 8.
-Establishes peer review mechanisms for undergraduate Nursing faculty and students

-- 9. Monitors recruitment efforts for the undergraduate Nursing faculty and students - 10.
-Serves as an advisory body to the Administrative Council and the Dean of the College of Nursing - 11.
-Approves curriculum changes (excluding general education) that affect the College of Nursing and have been assigned a proposal number on the Curriculum Change Proposal cover page - 12.
-Forwards all approved curriculum changes to the Provost/Chief Academic Officer - 13.
-Communicates the following procedures for curriculum change with faculty members of the College of Nursing - a.
+Establishes peer review mechanisms for undergraduate Nursing faculty and students - 9.
+Monitors recruitment efforts for the undergraduate Nursing faculty and students - 10.
+Approves curriculum changes (excluding general education) that affect the College of Health Sciences and have been assigned a proposal number on the Curriculum Change Proposal cover page - 11.
+Forwards all approved curriculum changes to the Provost/Chief Academic Officer - 12.
+Communicates the following procedures for curriculum change with faculty members of the College of Health Sciences - a.
 The person originating a curriculum change completes the Curriculum Change Proposal cover page and attaches necessary supplemental documents (e.g., degree plan sheet, syllabus, course description). - b.
-The cover page receives the necessary signatures (e.g., college dean and Registrar's Office) and a proposal number before being submitting to the College of Nursing. - c.
-If approved by the college, the curriculum change is submitted to the Dean of the College of Nursing who approves and forwards the curriculum change to the Provost/Chief Academic Officer. - d.
-Following approval by the Provost/Chief Academic Officer (with Academic Council approval, if required), the curriculum change becomes effective on the date indicated on the Curriculum Change Proposal cover page.
+The cover page receives the necessary signatures (e.g., college dean and Registrar's Office) and a proposal number before being submitting to the College of Health Sciences

+- c.
+If approved by the college, the curriculum change is submitted to the Dean of the College of Health Sciences who approves and forwards the curriculum change to the Provost/Chief Academic Officer. - d.
+Following approval by the Provost/Chief Academic Officer (with Academic Council and University Faculty approval, when required), the curriculum change becomes effective on the date indicated on the Curriculum Change Proposal cover page.

-3.4.2.2 Nursing Administrative Council
+3.4.2.2 Anna Vaughn School of Nursing